camunda/camunda-docs/docs/self-managed/concepts/access-control/applications.md

 sidebar_label: "Applications"
 ---

-To be able to use [Identity](/self-managed/identity/what-is-identity.md) for authentication each deployed component requires a matching application to be created.
+To use [Identity](/self-managed/identity/what-is-identity.md) for authentication, each deployed component requires a matching application to be created.

-When an application is created in the Identity UI, a client ID and client secret will be generated which can be used in the component configuration allowing authentication flows to happen.
+When an application is created in the Identity UI, a client ID and client secret are generated and can be used in the component configuration to allow authentication flows to happen.

 :::tip Want to learn how to add an application in [Identity](/self-managed/identity/what-is-identity.md)?
-Please see our guide, [adding an application](/self-managed/identity/guides/adding-an-application.md), for more help.
+See our documentation on [adding an application](/self-managed/identity/guides/adding-an-application.md) for more help.
 :::